Backup withholding Resident and nonresident withholding

 - Domestic nonresident: Submit Resident and Nonresident Withholding Statement (Form 592) with Payment Voucher for Resident and Nonresident Withholding (Form 592-V)

-- Foreign nonresident: Submit Payment Voucher for Resident and Nonresident Withholding (Form 592-V)
+- Foreign nonresident: Submit Payment Voucher for Foreign Partner or Member Withholding (Form 592-A)

 - Foreign nonresident: Submit Foreign Partner or Member Annual Return (Form 592-F) with Form 592-A, if applicable

 Visit Resident and Nonresident Withholding Guidelines (Pub 1017) for more information.
-Visit Form 592 and Form 592-F Instructions for further assistance.
+Visit Form 592, Form 592-PTE and Form 592-F Instructions for further assistance.